“It’s Magic!”: Imagination, Creativity and a Whole lot of Learning

 Anubhav is a 2-day experiential learning program conducted by Vision Empower (VE), a Bangalore-based nonprofit that aims the growing needs of STEM education for children with visual impairment.
 VE is incubated at IIIT Bangalore.

-In the 2019 edition of Anubhav, seven 6th graders from Sri Ramana Maharishi Academy for the Blind, a residential special school in Bangalore, joined the Vision Empower team for 2 days of fun, creativity and experiential learning.
+In the 2019 edition of Anubhav, seven 6th graders from a school for children with visual impairments, a residential special school in Bangalore, joined the Vision Empower team for 2 days of fun, creativity and experiential learning.
 The sessions conducted include art, craft, reading, science, math, introduction to assistive technology, mindfulness, quiz, etc. The program was designed based on information gathered from the VE school interventions.

 Over the 2 days, the children were given an opportunity to gain exposure to topics not typically taught in schools for the visually impaired, such as art, coloring and painting.
 Recognizing the need to introduce tactile pictures to children in a systematic and informed manner, a session was organized on converting 3 dimensional objects into 2 dimensional drawings.
 The children were given common objects such as cars, vegetables and fruits with their corresponding tactile drawings, and taught, for instance, why the 2 dimensional representations of the same or the drawing of a car on paper has only 2 wheels and 2 windows, not 4.
 The children’s imagination and creativity knew no bounds.
 “I want a pink roof, yellow walls and a red door,” one of the children mentioned to a facilitator as she colored her house.
 The children also enjoyed the session on origami and made colorful birds.